 Obviously, every family situation is different.
 For this reason, no universal rules can be drawn in terms of what is best for every marriage that is out there.

 In some marriages, there can also be so much fighting and bickering, that one could reasonably believe that separating and divorcing is for the best in terms of giving the children and the parties peace.
-After all, nobody can live in an environment forever where there is constant fighting and bickering.
+After all, nobody can live in an environment forever where there are constantly fighting and bickering.

 On the flip end, the question is will the divorce make it better?
 By making it better, will there be more peace?
 Will there be less fighting?
 Will the children be put in the middle less?